use-the-force/gitlab-board/docs/index.rst

 Board will be available at http://localhost:8000.

 .. warning::
-   DO NOT use it in your production! `nginx/board.conf` is minimal configuration for development.
+    HTTPS is disabled by default.
+Enable it for production.
+Such as Let's encrypt.

 4. Deploying via docker-compose
 ^^^^^^^^^^^^^^^^^^^